Codecademy/docs/content/python/concepts/built-in-functions/terms/open/open.md

 As shown above, the `open()` function uses two distinct syntaxes:

-- The first is assigned to a variable and closed afterwards with the [.close()](https://www.codecademy.com/resources/docs/python/file-methods/close) method.
+- The first is assigned to a variable and closed afterwards with the [.close()](https://www.codecademy.com/resources/docs/python/files/close) method.
 - The second uses the `with` keyword that includes a self-closing function body.

 In both cases, file names can be specified in the `open()` function.
-An important point to note is that unless the file exists within the scope of the current directy, the entire file path must be specified.
+An important point to note is that unless the file exists within the scope of the current directory, the entire file path must be specified.

 ## File Modes